pragmaticpat/yagu/readme.md

 ## How do you run this thing? 🤔

+1. Copy / rename the sample.env to be .env
+2. Specify the GITHUB_OWNER and GITHUB_REPO you'd like to analyze
 1. Clone the repo locally
 2. Go to the root dir
 3. Run `npm install`